COMMON PIPE PROBLEMS

 However, the widespread use of polybutylene was not to last.
 As early as the mid-1980s, reports of leaks and failures in polybutylene piping began to surface.
 Homeowners discovered that the pipes were deteriorating from the inside out, causing sudden and severe damage to their properties.
 By 1995, the issue had grown to such an extent that a massive class action lawsuit, Cox v.
 Shell Oil Company, was filed on behalf of affected homeowners.

-Picture 1 presented in Cox v.
-Shell lawsuit
+Picture 1: Cox v.
+Shell Polybutylene Class Action lawsuit

 Additional evidence image from Cox v.
 Shell lawsuit presenting four more defective polybutylene pipe fittings, labeled 9-12, further reinforcing the inherent flaws in polybutylene plumbing systems.

-Picture 2 presented in Cox v.
-Shell lawsuit
+Picture 2: Cox v.
+Shell Polybutylene Class Action lawsuit

 Final evidence image from Cox v.
 Shell lawsuit depicting three additional defective polybutylene pipe fittings, labeled 13-15, solidifying the case against the inherent flaws in polybutylene plumbing systems.

-Picture 3 presented in Cox v.
-Shell lawsuit
+Picture 3: Cox v.
+Shell Polybutylene Class Action lawsuit

 The Cox v.
-Shell class action lawsuit alleged that Shell Oil Company, one of the largest manufacturers of polybutylene piping, was aware of the inherent defects in the material but failed to adequately warn consumers.
+Shell Polybutylene Class Action Lawsuit alleged that Shell Oil Company, one of the largest manufacturers of polybutylene piping, was aware of the inherent defects in the material but failed to adequately warn consumers.
 The lawsuit claimed that polybutylene pipes were prone to premature failure due to their sensitivity to chlorine and other chemicals commonly found in municipal water supplies.

 In 1995, Shell agreed to settle the case, committing over $1 billion to resolve the claims.
-The settlement provided compensation for homeowners who had experienced damage due to polybutylene pipe failures and established a program to help affected property owners replace their faulty plumbing systems.
+The settlement provided compensation for homeowners who had experienced damage due to polybutylene piping leaks and failures, and established a program to help affected property owners replace their faulty plumbing systems.

 Where Polybutylene Piping Was Installed